RocketSoftware/rocket-mvbasic/docs/usage/Connection.md

 ![](../img/multiple_accounts.png)

-Same account level folder could be opened by different workspaces and connected to the U2 server separately.
+Same account level folder could be opened by different workspaces and connected to the U2 or jBASE server separately.

 ### Disconnect from Server